The Effects of Data Quality on Machine Learning Performance on Tabular Data: Discussion

-For \textit{completeness}, our findings suggest that missing values influence the performance of the classifiers the most if the classifier was not trained on data with missing values.
-The results also show that having less than 40\% missing values in the training phase does not significantly decrease the model's performance, which could be needed to increase robustness if no information is provided on how to impute the serving data once the model reaches production.
-Reducing the \textit{target accuracy} of the training data results in degradation of model performance to below a majority classifier performance with target accuracy lower than $1/|\textit{classes}|$.
-However, the results suggest that if 80\% or more of data are labeled correctly, one can train classification models on that noisy data without significant loss in performance.
-Our insights also reinforce the importance of labeling test data carefully, as labeling errors could then lead to a significant underestimation of the model's performance\PaperLong{\ (e.g., with 40\% label errors in~\textsf{Telco} test data, the perceived performance of the classifier is below a baseline model)}.
+Reducing the \textit{target accuracy} of the training data results in the degradation of model performance to below a majority classifier performance with target accuracy lower than~$1/|\textit{classes}|$.
+However, the results suggest that if~80\% or more of the data are labeled correctly, one can train classification models on that noisy data without significant performance loss.
+Our insights also reinforce the importance of labeling test data carefully, as labeling errors could then lead to a significant underestimation of the model's performance\PaperLong{(e.g., with~40\% label errors in~\textsf{Telco} test data, the perceived performance of the classifier is below a baseline model)}.

-A very low \textit{feature accuracy} in the training data can also lead to a strong degradation of model performance, but similar to the \textit{target accuracy}, there is a certain robustness to that, especially for linear models.
+A very low feature accuracy in the training data can also lead to a strong model performance degradation.
+However, similar to the target accuracy, there is a certain robustness to such errors, especially for linear models.
 Yet, the extent of this robustness is dataset-dependent.
-Reduced \textit{feature accuracy} during serving time is also problematic but behaves more smoothly and in a linear trend, which makes performance estimation much easier if one can estimate the quality of the serving data.
-And even though the performance degrades constantly, it stays above baseline levels most of the time.
+Reduced feature accuracy during serving time is also problematic but behaves more smoothly and in a linear trend, which makes performance estimation much easier if one can estimate the quality of the serving data.
+Moreover, even though the performance degrades constantly, it stays above baseline levels most of the time.